uuyen/docker-birthday-3/tutorial.md

 CMD ["python", "/usr/src/app/app.py"]
 ```

-Now that you finally have our `Dockerfile`, you can now build our image.
+Now that you finally have your `Dockerfile`, you can now build your image.
 The `docker build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.

-Let's run the following:
+While running the `docker build` command give below, make sure to replace YOUR_USERNAME  with your username.
+This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
+If you haven't done that yet, please go ahead and create an account.
+The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile` - the `.` indicates the current directory:

 ```
 $ docker build -t YOUR_USERNAME/myfirstapp .